 Colours and Markings

-A MYRIAD OF BEAUTIFUL COLOURS
+A MYRIAD OF BEAUTIFUL COLOURS AND MARKINGS

 Chocolate should be a dark, rich colour.
 True chocolates are born almost black and maintain the rich dark colour throughout their lifetime.
 Nose pigment to be rose in colour (matching the coat colour).
 Rare colour group.